The Master’s programme in Human Geography (Sociale Geografie)is organised by the Graduate School of Social Sciences of the University of Amsterdam.

 Jeroen van Pelt is Study Adviser of Human Geography.

-Academic staff members include Prof. Robert Kloosterman, Dr Dennis Arnold and Dr Niels Beerepoot.
-Some of the courses for Economic Geography are offered jointly with the other tracks of Human Geography: Urban, Environmental and Political Geography.
+Involved academic staff members include Dr Virginie Mamadouh, Dr Inge van der Welle, Dr Rivke Jaffe and Dr Yves van Leynseele.
+Education in Political Geography is partly combined with the other tracks of Human Geography: Economic, Environmental and Urban Geography.
 However, most of the education takes place in small groups.
 This leads to small-scale research communities in which staff and students work closely together in a less formal and more open environment.
-This personal way of teaching contributes to the high rates of graduation (80%) within a year."
+This personal way of teaching contributes to the high rates of graduation within a year (80%)."